-(a) This section does not apply to an alcoholic beverage delivered or possessed in a manner authorized by the managing official.

-deliver an alcoholic beverage to a person detained or confined in a place of confinement;
+- (a) This section does not apply to an alcoholic beverage delivered or possessed in a manner authorized by the managing official. - (b) A person may not: - (1) deliver an alcoholic beverage to a person detained or confined in a place of confinement;

-(2) possess an alcoholic beverage with the intent to deliver it to a person detained or confined in a place of confinement; or

-(3) a person detained or confined in a place of confinement may not knowingly possess or receive an alcoholic beverage.

-(c) A person who violates this section is guilty of a misdemeanor and on conviction is subject to imprisonment not exceeding 3 years or a fine not exceeding \$1,000 or both.
+- (2) possess an alcoholic beverage with the intent to deliver it to a person detained or confined in a place of confinement; or - (3) a person detained or confined in a place of confinement may not knowingly possess or receive an alcoholic beverage. - (c) A person who violates this section is guilty of a misdemeanor and on conviction is subject to imprisonment not exceeding 3 years or a fine not exceeding \$1,000 or both.